marcosricardoss/flask-restful-skeleton/README.md

 `Flask run`

-To facilitate the development process we can use .env file to load variable to the environment.
+To facilitate the development process we can use .env file to load variables to the environment.
 The *local.env* file, in the *app* folder, is an example for a .env file.

 **Running on Production**

-In the production enviroment, you just need to set the DATABASE_URL environment variable.
+In the production environment, you just need to set the DATABASE_URL environment variable.
 Then you can use the command:

 `waitress-serve --call 'flaskr:create_app'`

-[Waitress](https://docs.pylonsproject.org/projects/waitress/en/stable/ "Waitress") is a the production WSGI server.
+[Waitress](https://docs.pylonsproject.org/projects/waitress/en/stable/ "Waitress") is a production WSGI server.

 **Running the Tests**